by Peter Holleran

 Just think, however: if a man is in his first human incarnation, not yet free of his ‘animal’ inheritance, is it reasonable to see him as at the same level of responsibility as a man in his five-hundredth such incarnation?
 Man is in the make, and evolution is only possible through many learning experiences.
 Once having passed through the human archtype (assuming something like that happens), one is considered to be on the human evolutionary track, and will not go backwards (except, perhaps, in the most extreme cases, and as a temporary punishment).
 That would be giving much too much credit to the limited jiva

 within the greater cosmic plan.
 Hindu as well as Muslim cosmology, however, would have it be so, and go to great lengths to describe the tortures awaiting our human frailty and weakness.
-In both ancient cosmologies, there are said to be fourteen regions in creation: seven ‘positive’ ones (seven hierarchical planes, variously named in many schools, from earth to Sat Lok), and seven hells or regions of the nether world ‘below’ the earth.
-Thus, in this conception fifty percent of creation essentially is hell!
+In both ancient cosmologies, there are said to be fourteen regions in creation: seven ‘positive’ ones (seven hierarchical planes, variously named in many schools, from earth to Sat Lok), and seven regions of the nether world ‘below’ the earth.
+Thus, in one form of this conception fifty percent of creation essentially is hell!
 Despite all that has been disclosed or dispensed by the masters of wisdom in our modern age, there are groups that still promote a very judgemental and extreme view of things.
 One such depiction is found in this link

 by the Spiritual Research Foundation, wherein this fourteen plane schema is described, along with the hubris to propose what percentage of human beings, guilty of what ‘crimes’ or sins, will be assigned to which hell, and for how long.
 For instance, suicide in all cases is given “66,000 years in the seventh hell”.
 Says who?!
 One is free to believe this if he chooses, but just know that there are much more subtle teachings available to chose from.